valiantlynx/ai-video-maker/README.md

 ## Donate 🎁

-If you like and enjoy `MoneyPrinter`, and would like to donate, you can do that by clicking on the button on the right hand side of the repository. ❤️
+If you like and enjoy `ai-video-maker`, and would like to donate, you can do that by clicking on the button on the right hand side of the repository. ❤️
 You will have your name (and/or logo) added to this repository as a supporter as a sign of appreciation.

 ## Contributing 🤝